eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory.rst

 Shared Memory
 #############

-The documentation is to describe the Proof of Concepts detail of supporting shared memory in Cyclone DDS.
+The documentation is to describe the details of supporting shared memory in Cyclone DDS.
 The shared memory implementation is based on `Eclipse iceoryx <https://projects.eclipse.org/proposals/eclipse-iceoryx>`_.

 *****